Special Precautions for Fire Evacuations in Historic Buildings

 A few years ago, as the city of Portland was pummeled with subfreezing temperatures, impending snow and ice, and winds gusting at almost 50 mph, a fire swept through a century-old apartment building in the city’s downtown core.
 The Alder Hotel, an affordable housing community listed on the National Register of Historic Places, was hit with fire just as many Portlanders were recovering from snow and ice that had shut down the city just a week prior.
 The fire displaced nearly 100 residents.

 The fire was caused by a mechanical failure in the building’s mechanical room.
 Once ignited, heavy winds helped the fire travel vertically and horizontally throughout the building to fan the blaze.

 With the fire reported to Portland Fire and Rescue at around 3:00 p.m., crews had it under control, and residents evacuated in less than an hour.
 The almost 100 residents stayed at a nearby Red Cross shelter and will be able to return, but it will likely take weeks to repair the damage.

-While the heating system was old, no fire codes were violated and it had in fact been inspected recently.
+While the heating system was old, no fire codes were in violated and it had been inspected recently.

 Fire Safety and Aging Buildings